emotional-intelligence

 Common Defense Mechanisms

-- Repression: Involuntarily pushing distressing thoughts out of conscious awareness.
+- Repression: Involuntarily pushing distressing memories, thoughts, or impulses out of conscious awareness.

-- Denial: Refusing to accept reality or facts, thereby avoiding emotional pain.
+- Denial: Refusing to acknowledge a painful reality or fact, thereby avoiding the associated emotional impact.

-- Projection: Attributing one’s own unacceptable feelings or thoughts to others.
+- Projection: Attributing one’s own unacceptable feelings, thoughts, or motives to another person.

 Understanding Each Mechanism